 A Taste of Puglia – Here at Ormina we love to travel just as much as our clients.
 And we believe that travel is the best way to allow us to discover a specific area in order to start building a new program, whether it be a private city break, regional discovery or a small group journey.

-Puglia is becoming a big destination for our market, our Regional Discovery gives a complete overview on the region, which is the most comprehensive in the market.
+Puglia is becoming a big destination for our market, our Small Group Journey gives a complete overview on the region, which is the most comprehensive in the market.

 The itinerary also includes Matera, technically located in the nearby Basilicata Region, about one hour from the Adriatic Sea.
 In Matera local food reflects the poor country origins, meaning bread and oil have a very important role.
 Here, when you enter into a bread shop, locally called “Forno” or “Panetteria”, and grab a “panino all’olio” or a pizza slice topped with fresh cherry tomatoes and basil leaves.
 You can truly say that you have captured the taste of Matera.

 In our itinerary you will also get to explore the Salento Peninsula, also called “Grecia Salentina” due to its coastal views.
 On a sunny day when the sky is blue, as it is so often, you can admire the Greek and the Albanian mountains.

 Salento cuisine expression offers two main ingredients, fresh sea food that comes from the crystalline Salento sea, and genuine vegetables, grown in the gorgeous country side.

 It doesn’t matter if you enjoy a Michelin starred restaurant or a small local trattoria, genuine tastes will capture your senses!

 Whether you’re eating a “Frisa”, flat bread slice softened with broth and topped with local cherry tomatoes, or a luscious “spaghetti with local and fresh sea urchins”.

 Don’t forget to close your meal and refresh your palate with a caffè leccese – espresso, ice cubes and almond syrup.